huggingface/blog/hf-hub-glam-guide.md

 A similar approach can also be used to find relevant models and datasets on the Hugging Face Hub.

-## Contributing to the Hub

-There are various ways in which GLAM institutions can contribute to the Hugging Face Hub, including sharing models, datasets and demos.

 ### Why might Galleries, Libraries, Archives and Museums want to use the Hugging Face hub?

 There are many different reasons why institutions want to contribute to